 Recipient will meet with Curator to agree on final research product and date of completion during research visit.
 Details of this agreement must to submitted prior to end of the research visit.

-Recipient will share their work with the university community through an open presentation, blog post, or other appropriate means by June 30, 2021.
+Recipient will share their work with the university community through an open presentation, blog post, or other appropriate means by [to be determined].

-Recipient will provide a brief statement or report describing research visit and summarizing the results of their research by July 31, 2021.
+Recipient will provide a brief statement or report describing research visit and summarizing the results of their research by [to be determined].

-Products of research must acknowledge the Lucy Shelton Caswell Research Award, give credit to the Billy Ireland Cartoon Library & Museum.
-The researcher will submit a copy of any publication resulting from or informed by research to the Billy Ireland Cartoon Library & Museum by June 30, 2021.
+Products of research must acknowledge the Lucy Shelton Caswell Research Award, and give credit to the Billy Ireland Cartoon Library & Museum.
+The researcher will submit a copy of any publication resulting from or informed by research to the Billy Ireland Cartoon Library & Museum by [to be determined].